WANG-K-Alan/COMP7240_ResProject/README.md

-## This branck is add the industry pipeline for this recommendation program with deepseek rank
+## This main branck is the latest that combine the industrial pipeline and new web front-end page with the Large model comment score analysis function.
 ## Upgrade the original recommendation system based on single collaborative filtering (KNN) to a three-layer pipeline architecture that meets industry standards: multi recall → big language model ranking → diversity reordering.
 ```text
 User Rating Data